Legalizing marijuana gets first GOP sponsor in Pennsylvania | Times Leader

 Laughlin and Street say regulating it can improve public safety and better prevent minors from getting it, while raising money for the state treasury, boosting the economy and ending the disproportionate enforcement of marijuana laws against Black and Latino people.

-Gov. Tom Wolf, a second-term Democrat, supports the legalization of marijuana, changing his position in 2019.
+Gov. Tom Wolf, a second-term Democrat, supports the legalization of marijuana, .

 Jeff Reidy, executive director of the Lehigh Valley chapter of the National Organization for the Reform of Marijuana Laws, said the forthcoming bill is the first legitimate marijuana legalization bill sponsored or authored by a Republican lawmaker in Pennsylvania.